Ismailhassan12/vatsa-docs/docs/sops/oedf/03-ground.md

 > **GMP:** SVA123, Push & Start Approved, Face North on C.

-::::info Be helpfull!
+::::tip Be helpful!

-If you wish to be helpfull towards the pilots, you may give them the local QNH.
+If you wish to be helpful towards the pilots, you may give them the local QNH.
 This is not mandatory as the pilot acknowledged the latest ATIS which contains the QNH!

 ::::
 ### 2.1.2 Short Push-back